How to potty train a puppy fast and easily

 - When outside give them their verbal command such as ‘go potty’ but don’t keep repeating it.
 By saying it over and over we call their attention to us and not to the business they should be doing.
 This is a very common mistake.

-- Try to ignore your pet but keep an eye on them out of the corner of your eye
+- Try to ignore your puppy but keep an eye on them out of the corner of your eye

 - Have a treat always on you when you start potty training but don’t rustle around your treat bag or your pup is going to thing it’s obedience or training time.
 Need treat ideas?
 I have my favorites here.
 If those don’t work some boiled chicken or some roast beef works great too!

 - Try walking in slow small circles, this often helps get things moving – just as our pets walk in circle before they go potty.
 If your pet usually goes in one area try slowly walking around there.

 - Verbally reward while they go, “good potty!”.
 Be excited for your pup!

 - REWARD generously immediately after your pet goes potty.
 As soon as they are done you should have the treat at their nose and throw them a little party.

 - Keep your outside sessions short, you shouldn’t be out there for 30 mins waiting for your pet to pee.
 5 mins is more than enough!